Code-Egg/lsws1clk/README.md

 The script come with trial license by default which has 15 days for free.
 After that, you may want to apply with your license.
 Or you can apply your serial number with `--license xxxxxxxx`.
 License start from $0.
 [Read More](https://www.litespeedtech.com/products/litespeed-web-server/lsws-pricing)

-Note: For testing purpose, we will give /bin/bash permission to www-data/nobody user for Magento installation (-M) case.

 # How to use
 ---------
-This script is design for one application quick install and testing porpuse.

 ## Install Pre-Requisites
 For CentOS/RHEL Based Systems